microsoft/pylance-release/TROUBLESHOOTING.md

 Note that if you are coming to Pylance from using the Microsoft Python Language Server, this setting has changed from `python.autoComplete.extraPaths` to `python.analysis.extraPaths`.

-### Editable install packages not found
+### Editable install modules not found

-[PEP 660](https://peps.python.org/pep-0660/) enables build backends (ex. setuptools) to use import hooks to direct the [import machinery](https://docs.python.org/3/reference/import.html) to the package source files rather than using a `.pth` file.
+[PEP 660](https://peps.python.org/pep-0660/) enables build backends (ex. setuptools) to use import hooks to direct the [import machinery](https://docs.python.org/3/reference/import.html) to the package's source files rather than using a `.pth` file.
 Import hooks can provide an editable installation that is a more accurate representation of your real installation.
 However, because resolving module locations using an import hook requires executing Python code, they are not usable by Pylance/Pyright and other static analysis tools.
 Therefore, if your editable install is configured to use import hooks, Pylance/Pyright will be unable to find the corresponding source files.

-If you want to use static analysis tooks and are willing to accept a lower fidelity editable install, you can configure your editable install to use `.pth` files instead of import hooks.
+If you want to use static analysis tools and you are willing to accept a lower-fidelity editable install, you can configure your editable install to use `.pth` files instead of import hooks.
 See your build backend's documentation for details on how to do this.
 We have provided some basic information for common build backends below.

 #### Setuptools
 Setuptools currently supports two ways to request ["compat mode"](https://setuptools.pypa.io/en/latest/userguide/development_mode.html#legacy-behavior) where a `.pth` file will be used -- a config setting and an environment variable.
 Another option is ["strict mode"](https://setuptools.pypa.io/en/latest/userguide/development_mode.html#strict-editable-installs) which uses symlinks instead.